HaikuArchives/DOCTranslator/README.md

-The translator corretly translates .doc files to plain text files and PostScript files.
-There are some settings which have yet to be added to the settings dialog.
+The translator corretly translates .doc files to plain text files, PostScript files and PDF files.

 ### The antiword .recipe